ruivop/reddit/ESOF-docs/TESTS.md

 Different from the Config folder, even though these tests are commented, they don't use the best language for the case, as some of the comments are only understandable by the ones who created it, i.e. "This class exists to allow us to call the _qa() method on Comments without having to dick around with everything else they support".
 These tests work mainly on the comments from threads, creating threads and the user permissions on subreddits.

 ##Functional Testing
-Functional testing is a type of Black Box Testing () whose tests are based on the specifications of the software CUT.
+Functional testing is a type of black box testing whose tests are based on the specifications of the software CUT.
 They accept different inputs and then the output is examined, leaving the structure of the program out of the equation.
 This type of test only shows what the software is doing.

 Even though reddit contains a folder with the functional tests, there's only a file init.py, with 20 lines and it's mostly a license.